joselgomezs/rust-cargo-watch-docker/README.md

 ## How does this work

 In the make file you will encounter some basic commands to get the project running.
-Probably the basic one being the `make start` as it's the one that will build&run your project.
+Probably the basic one being `make start` as it's the one that will build&run your project.

 It uses `cargo watch` to recompile and run your code each time it detects a change like in a typical "hot-swap" setup to make local development faster and easier.
 It's setup in a way that tries to prevent as much to recompile while coding.